succinctlabs/sp1/book/generating-proofs/optimizing-performance.md

 must be set to a power of two.

 `SHARD_BATCH_SIZE`: The number of shards that will be proven in parallel.
-This value can be tuned dependning on how much memory your machine has to improve performance.
+This value can be tuned depending on how much memory your machine has to improve performance.